investigate/sceptical-climate/README.md

 ## Development

-This is a Jekyll site, built to be served over GitHub Pages.
+This project is built as a [Jekyll site](https://jekyllrb.com/), built to be served over [GitHub Pages](https://pages.github.com/).

+To get set up to build the site locally, to test changes for example, follow the [Jekyll project's instructions on installing the prerequisites](https://jekyllrb.com/docs/installation/) to work on a Jekyll site.

 Run `bundle install` to install Jekyll and other dependencies.